 There are plenty of different types of support out there, and a Mental Health First Aider (MHFAider) can help you access the support you need to feel better.
 MHFAiders are a point of contact if you, or someone you are concerned about, are experiencing a mental health issue or emotional distress.
 They are not therapists or psychiatrists, but they can give you initial support and signpost you to appropriate help if required.

-St Mary's currently has 16 trained MHFAiders accross the university.
+St Mary's currently has 13 trained MHFAiders across the University.
 You can find out more about them and their contact details below.

-For monitoring purposes MHFAiders log basic information about contacts, limited to minimal information about the fact that a conversation took place, a department provided this would not risk identifying you, and referral actions they took.
+For monitoring purposes, MHFAiders log basic information about contacts, limited to minimal information about the fact that a conversation took place, a department (provided this would not risk identifying you), and any referral actions they took.